 Guests and their topics were as follows:

-• Shane Smith, interim employer search agent, and Sean Martin, transition manager, in the new Daniels Center Veterans Transitioning Home Office at MTSU, discussed their roles and the services offered to student veterans and their families at the new office.
+• Shane Smith, interim employer search agent, and Sean Martin, transition manager, in the new Veterans Transitioning Home office at MTSU, discussed their roles and the services offered to student veterans and their families at the new office in the Charlie and Hazel Daniels Veteran and Military Family Center.

 Located in Keathley University Center Room 316, the nearly 600-square-foot facility will allow Smith and Martin to match veterans and other MTSU students with prospective employers.
 Smith and Martin also are veterans.